The-0riginals/Course-9---Coding-Interview-Preparation/Note.md

+# Coding Interview Preparation

+## This directory contains all of my assignments from the Coursera's Course: [Coding-Interview-Preparation](https://www.coursera.org/learn/coding-interview-preparation)

+## Notes:

 __optimizing your code:__
 - To optimize space complexity, you may opt for a solution that does in-place changes over creating a new data structure to house the result